 - A North Side neighborhood tour

 - Pittsburgh Public Schools music teacher Paul Lawrence Peeler, Jr.

 Current issues of Western Pennsylvania History magazine are available for $7.95 in the Museum Shop, online shop, or by phone at 412-454-6300, and are mailed to all History Center members, who may choose between the print version an an e-version.
-For a sample online version of the magazine, click here.
+For a sample of the e-mag that members can choose to receive, click here.
 A selection of back issues are available for $4.95 per magazine.

 Exclusive Online Articles & Book Reviews